WitnessAngel/witness-angel-cryptolib/docs/cryptoconf_examples.rst

 Simple cryptoconf
 +++++++++++++++++++++++++++

-Below is a minimal cryptainer configuration in python format, with a single encryption layer and its single signature, both backed by the "local" trustee service of the device; this workflow should not be used in real life of course, since the data is not protected against illegal reads.
+Below is a minimal cryptainer configuration in python format, with a single encryption layer and its single signature, both backed by the local "trustee" (or "key guardian") of the device; this workflow should not be used in real life of course, since the data is not protected against illegal reads.

 ::